RichardByrne95/CI-MS4-TuckIn/README.md

 This project was deployed using GitHub, Heroku and AWS, with a Postgres database, via the following steps:

-### TODO Source Control Process
+### Source Control Process

 -   This project was developed using Visual Studio Code, Git and GitHub using the following steps:

     1. Logged into Github Desktop App
-    2. A new repository called 'CI-MS3-Floral-Reef' was created locally for this project.
+    2. A new repository called 'CI-MS4-TuckIn' was created locally for this project.
     3. This repository was initalised with a blank README.md file.
     4. This repository was then published from Github Desktop to the remote Github server using 'Ctrl + P'.
     5. The project folder was opened in Visual Studio Code where the initial files were created.
     6. A new terminal in Visual Studio Code (Ctrl + Shift + ') was opened to begin the git commit process.
     7. Files were added to the local git staging area using 'git add <'filename'>' and 'git add *' where applicable.
     8. Local commits were made using the 'git commit -m <'message'>' command.
     9. These local commits were then periodically pushed to the remote Github server using the 'git push' command.
-    10. A local server was run throughout the development process using the Live Server Extension to test, in real time, changes made to the game and HTML page.
+    10. A local server was run throughout the development process using ```python manage.py runserver``` to test changes made in real time to the HTML pages.

 ### Heroku Deployment